Edme Castaing

-Edme-Samuel Castaing (1796 – 6 December 1823) was a French physician and is thought to have been the first person to use morphine to commit murder.
+Edme-Samuel Castaing (1796 – 6 December 1823) was a French medical doctor and is thought to have been the first person to use morphine to commit murder.

 Early life

 Castaing was born in Alençon, France, the youngest of the three sons of an inspector-general in the department of Woods and Forests.
 He went to school in Angers, where he was an outstanding student, winning many prizes.
 He graduated from the School of Medicine in Paris, becoming a doctor in 1821, by which time he had fathered two children with his mistress, the widow of a judge.
 He was under financial pressure, which became further exacerbated by a friend's debt of 600 francs, for which he had vouched in 1818 and which became due in 1820.

 Murders and fraud

 He befriended two wealthy lawyer brothers, Hippolyte and Auguste Ballet.
 In October 1822 Hippolyte died from a sudden illness, leaving 260,000 francs to be split between his brother Auguste and their sister.
 Castaing, who had been treating Hippolyte, and another doctor conducted the autopsy, concluding that he had died of pleurisy aggravated by consumption.
 On September 18, it was later shown in court, Castaing had purchased 10 grains of acetate of morphia.

 Two days later on October 7, Auguste cashed 100,000 francs of stocks, which he was later seen giving to Castaing.
 Auguste would later claim that this was to be used as a bribe to get the family lawyer, Lebret, to destroy a will by Hippolyte that favoured the brothers' sister.
 On October 10 though, Castaing gave a stockbroker 66,000 francs to invest, then on the 11th he sent his mother 30,000 francs and on the 14th gave his mistress 4,000 francs.

 On December 1, 1822, Auguste made out a will with Castaing as sole legatee.
 It was deposited with Castaing's cousin, a notary's clerk, on May 29, 1823.
 That same day, Castaing and Auguste went on holiday to the countryside near Saint Germain and spent the next day back in Paris in Saint-Cloud, where Auguste fell ill.
 Castaing had that day purchased 36 grains of morphia.
 The next day, on June 1, Auguste died.
 The following day Castaing was arrested and a post-mortem was held.
 Though it deemed Auguste to have died from natural causes, Castaing was not released.